oxygencraft/DebugMod/README.md

 # Empty exception and event listener call failed:

-There isn't much I can do about it, it's a pathfinder bug not calling the command method.
+~~There isn't much I can do about it, it's a pathfinder bug not calling the command method.~~

+I don't know what's the issue but I'm not going to fix it as the mod is discontinued

 # Warning: